Moon Tree Douglas Firs

 Leroy Johnson letters of 19 December 1972 and 25 November 1974

-These seeds, along with seeds from coastal redwoods, sycamore, loblolly pine,
+These seeds, along with seeds from coast redwoods, sycamore, loblolly pine,

-and sweetgum trees were sent to Dr. Charles Walkinshaw at
+and sweetgum trees were originally sent to Dr. Charles Walkinshaw, who was

 on special assignment with NASA managing the Lunar Receiving Lab at Johnson